2008 Goody's Cool Orange 500

 The 2008 Goody's Cool Orange 500 was the sixth race of the 2008 NASCAR Sprint Cup season, and was run on Sunday, March 30, 2008 at Martinsville Speedway in Martinsville, Virginia.
 This race aired on Fox starting at 1:30 PM US EDT and radio was handled by Motor Racing Network and Sirius Satellite Radio starting their programming at 1:15 PM US EDT.
 The race marked the start of the use of the 2008 Top 35 owners points exemption for each week's race for the 2008 season.
-This was the first points paying race without Dale Jarrett since the 1990 TranSouth 500.